 - Expand the Position heading and choose a position preset.

 - Optionally click Adjust Position and manually move the overlay in the view to a new location.

 - Click the on-screen Close button to close editing and apply the position changes.

 You can scale an overlay to change its size in the view.
-Under Map, on the Animation tab, in the Overlay group adjust the Scale percentage.
+On the Animation tab, in the Overlay group, adjust the Scale percentage.

 To interactively scale an overlay, follow these steps:

 - In the Animation Properties pane, on the Overlays tab, select the overlay you want to edit to make it active.